-The VCE VET Animal Studies program is drawn from a national training package and offers a portable qualification which is recognised throughout Australia.
+The VCE VET Animal Care program is drawn from a national training package and offers a portable qualification which is recognised throughout Australia.
 This qualification provides students with a broad range of skills and knowledge to pursue a career or further training in the animal care and management industry in a range of areas such as: animal control and regulation, animal technology, captive animals, companion animal services, grooming, horse breeding and veterinary nursing.

 It includes advice on the units of competency making up the program and the credit available for VCE and VCAL students.

 It also provides advice on Structured Workplace Learning, the ATAR contribution and Pathways to further learning.